Performance Estimation for Smooth and Strongly Convex Sets

-Our results show no clear evidence of any intermediate problem settings that achieve acceleration, typically having $m\approx 1$.
+Our results show no clear evidence of any new problem settings that achieve $O(1/N^2)$ acceleration, with most problem settings having $m\approx 1$.
 However, in the settings with smooth functions, strongly convex sets, and an interior optimal point, our results seem to noticeably outperform the standard $O(1/N)$ rate, instead being closer to $O(1/N^{1.2})$.
 This presents an intriguing area for future analysis.
-Given the acceleration result~\eqref{Eqn:WirthRate_Interior} of \cite{Wirth_FWAccel} required a burn-in phase, it remains possible that acceleration in some interim settings surveyed is hidden by a lengthy burn-in phase and missed by our survey.
+It is worth noting that some known acceleration results (e.g.,~\cite{Wirth_FWAccel}) require a burn-in phase, so it remains possible that acceleration in some of these interim settings could be missed by our survey.